 Satellite Gatherings: Including Everyone, While Adhering To Local Social Distancing Mandates

-If you’re hosting a church service, a town hall meeting, or even a corporate meeting, being forced to limit attendees can be incredibly frustrating.
-With today’s mandates ever-changing, people feel unsure of attending, and important attendees who could share useful information may not feel it wise to visit a crowded space.
+If you’re hosting a church service, a town hall meeting, or even a corporate meeting, having to limit attendees can be incredibly frustrating.
 A solution that many are finding is to have guest groups meet at a satellite location.

 What to Know About Hosting a Satellite Event